mattt/TransformerKit/README.md

 **Transforming Ordinary Code into Awesomesauce**

-`NSValueTransformer`, while somewhat obscure to most iOS programmers, is a mainstay of OS X development.
-Before Objective-C APIs had the ability to fling hither and thither with reckless abandon, `NSValueTransformer` was the go-to way to encapsulate mutation functionality--especially when it came to Bindings.
+`NSValueTransformer`, while somewhat obscure to most iOS programmers, remains a mainstay of OS X development.
+Before Objective-C APIs flung block parameters hither and thither with reckless abandon, `NSValueTransformer` was the go-to way to encapsulate mutation functionality--especially when it came to Bindings.

 Back in those early days, `NSValueTransformer` was convenient to use, but a pain to set up.
 Creating even a trivial value transformer required creating of its own subclass, implementing the handful of required methods, and registering a singleton instance by name.